trywilco/wilcosdk/Quests Creation/Actions & Conditions APIs/bot_message.md

 ## Params

 - **person:** Name of the bot. e.g., `head-of-rd` or `devops`
-- **messages:** list of messages, each contains the `text` and `delay`.
-The latter means the time it would take a real person to write this message.
+- **messages:** list of messages, each contains `text` and `delay`.
+The latter is optional, and means the time it would take a real person to write this message.
 The message `Bot is typing…` will be presented in Snack during this time.
+If delay not specified, a value will be calculated according to the text length

     [Text Formatting](../Text%20Formatting.md)